The pen may be mightier, but mustn't forget the sword.

 Makeshift armies of farmers and craftsmen have shaped human history, oftentimes because there's simply been no one else.
 This was my most important revelation—that, just as Thucydides warned, our society has separated its scholars and warriors, and we are now conditioned to delegate our protection to another class entirely.
 I entered my first defensive carbine course with near-crippling imposter syndrome and wondering how badly I was out of my depth, hearing the military and law enforcement credentials of my instructors, learning about battle belts and chest rigs, IFAKs and radios.
 It was a natural discomfort borne of this barrier.
 But then—to have these professional warriors welcome me wholeheartedly into their world, passing knowledge enthusiastically in the cooperative goal of a peaceful society, opened a long-dormant floodgate in my mind behind which a primal, noble version of myself stood waiting.
 Once the switch was flipped, I was hooked, and in my newfound hunger and thirst I began consuming all the training I could.
 Just like these mentors have done, I myself extend the hand of welcome to all who want to break these barriers in their own souls.
 The equipment and the training (in the United States, at least, thankfully) is commercially available and out there waiting, as if to say you are both welcome and wanted here.
 We are invited to face a fragile future as minutemen, always prepared to deter destruction, to protect peace, and if necessary, to thwart any threat that may arise.

 The need for the Warrior-Scholar is two-fold.
 One, a free-thinking society needs its guardians in every corner, and music too needs its own from within.
 Two, I believe that we as artists remain largely unaware of how we quietly starve for a more primal integration.
+We fail to challenge ourselves to our full potential, instead setting up guardrails in our hearts to protect us from evil.
 I've written about how badly we lack the depths in art amidst our relentless pursuit of the heights.
 For us to each take on the responsibility of protecting our artform—building the capability of great violence in the pursuit of greater peace—opens the way to self-improvement emotionally and, by extension, artistically.
 These dark corners of our psyche must be brought to light and nurtured by the same sun that strengthens our musical passion.
 That accomplished, a stronger society may emerge, built of balanced, two-fold beings; a society which stands a greater chance of warding off its impending ruin.

 Help me bolster this world we love.
 Let's learn to be Warrior-Scholars together.